Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### An application uses Amazon Cognito to manage end users' permissions when directly accessing AWS resources, including Amazon DynamoDB.
 A new feature request reads as follows: Provide a mechanism to mark customers as suspended pending investigation or suspended permanently.
 Customers should still be able to log in when suspended, but should not be able to make changes.
 The priorities are to reduce complexity and avoid potential for future security issues.
 Which approach will meet these requirements and priorities?

-- [x] Create a new database field ג€suspended_statusג€ and modify the application logic to validate that field when processing requests.
+- [x] Create a new database field "suspended_status" and modify the application logic to validate that field when processing requests.
 - [ ] Add suspended customers to second Cognito user pool and update the application login flow to check both user pools.
-- [ ] Use Amazon Cognito Sync to push out a ג€suspension_statusג€ parameter and split the IAM policy into normal users and suspended users.
+- [ ] Use Amazon Cognito Sync to push out a "suspension_status" parameter and split the IAM policy into normal users and suspended users.
 - [ ] Move suspended customers to a second Cognito group and define an appropriate IAM access policy for the group.

 ### A company stores data on an Amazon EBS volume attached to an Amazon EC2 instance.
 The data is asynchronously replicated to an Amazon S3 bucket.
 Both the EBS volume and the S3 bucket are encrypted with the same AWS KMS Customer Master Key (CMK).
 A former employee scheduled a deletion of that CMK before leaving the company.
 The company's Developer Operations department learns about this only after the CMK has been deleted.
 Which steps must be taken to address this situation?